ajs424/Complex-Number-Class/README.md

 I defined a constructor as well as overloaded the assignment operator so these versions can perform implicit conversions from doubles to Complex.
 The stream insertion operator << has also been overloaded to print objects of the proper type.
 In addition, the Python version contains functions that allow conversion from complexes to strings.

+This repository includes:

+a Complex.java file that is the Java implementation

+a Main.java file that instantiates and tests all methods of the Complex class

-The required files for this project are: a complex.h file that contains the declaration of the complex class, a complex.cc file that contains the implementations of method and functions declared in the complex class, a main.cc that instantiates complex numbers and tests all methods and functions, a Complex.java file that is the Java implementation, and a Main.java file that instantiates and tests all methods of the Complex class.
-The python files required are a complex.py file.
+a complex.h file that contains the declaration of the complex class

+a complex.cc file that contains the implementations of method and functions declared in the complex class

+a main.cc that instantiates complex numbers and tests all methods and functions

+a complex.py file.